Register a Business Name

 After an initial search and selection, the business name has to be registered with the proper authorities.
 This should be done as soon as the right name is selected to prevent someone else from registering it.
 An assumed name – also called, Doing Business As or DBA – is the easiest type of registration.
 This involves applying for a name at the county government offices and paying a fee.

 A DBA isn’t sufficient for incorporation because it usually only protects the company name at the county level.
 Incorporation involves a State-wide registration.
 Part of the incorporation process is documenting the assumed name and avoiding duplication with other registered corporations.
 This is also true for a limited liability company (LLC).

 Step 4.
 Consider Trademark and Branding

-Use of a name and trademark immediately give rights to the owner.
+Use of a name and trademark will immediately give rights to the owner.
 This is true even without formal registration.
-However, for proper legal protection (at a cost of $325) a trademark should be sought.
+However, for proper legal protection, a trademark should be sought.